-Brick building of the town hall was erected in Sandomierz after the Lithuanian invasion in 1349, which destroyed the town and the earlier timber building.
-In the period of prosperity and peace, the town hall was rebuilt in the Renaissance form.
-As a result of the town hall fire in 1623, the tower collapsed, but in the coming years it has been rebuilt.
+In the second half of the 16th century, in the period of prosperity and peace, the medieval town hall was rebuilt in the spirit of the Renaissance, and then at the turn of the 16th and 17th century it was enlarged by a slender tower.
+As a result of a fire in the town hall in 1623, it collapsed, but was rebuilt in the next few years.
 The town hall suffered again during the Swedish wars, as a result of the great fire of the town, triggered by an explosion on the Sandomierz Castle.
 The ruined town raised the town hall from ruins only after about half a century.
 In another big fire of the town in 1757, the roofs, floors and the stalls next to the town hall burned.
 At the same time, however, in 1759 king August III issued a document prohibiting the construction of stalls on parcels next to the town hall.

-Adamczyk-Bomersbach T., Polskie ratusze średniowieczne, “Zeszyty naukowe Politechniki Śląskiej 1997, nr 36, s.77-94.
+Adamczyk-Bomersbach T., Polskie ratusze średniowieczne, “Zeszyty naukowe Politechniki Śląskiej”, nr 36, 1997.